The-Real-Thisas/Goldman-Sachs-Engineering-Virtual-Program/README.md

 ### Cracking

-After identifying the encryption algorithm the first step was to try cracking one password.
-Due to the underlying algorithm used for encryption, it is not possible to reverse the hash to plaintext instead the approach possible is to brute-force what plaintext is used to generate the hash.
+After identifying the hashing algorithm the first step was to try cracking one password.
+Due to the underlying algorithm used for hashing, it is not possible to reverse the hash to plaintext instead the approach possible is to brute-force what plaintext is used to generate the hash.

 For brute-forcing the plaintext a `wordlist` is required, the wordlist called `rockyou.txt` provided by kali linux is used.